-User permission Description User administration The user can call-up the user administration, create new users and assign/remove permissions.
+User permission Description User management The user can call-up the user management, create new users and assign/remove permissions.
 Restart Edge node The user can restart an Edge node.
 Configure machines without template The user can create machines without the use of MR templates.
-Change template-based machine values The user can modify MR templates (signals and script).
+Change template-based machine values The user can change those data that have been adopted from the template for the asset.
 Configure machines The user can create machines only by means of MR templates.
 Changes cannot be made.
-View only The user is only able to view the Edge node.
+View The user is only able to view the Edge node.
 Changes cannot be made.